 The quality of education is world class.
 You would be taught by some of the foremost experts in their field.
 A degree from one of these institutions would open many doors for you.
 They use a tutorial approach, where much of your learning would be one to one or in very small groups (2-3) with a fellow, so your ability to think, debate and rationalise will be very well developed.
 Tutorial systems are increasingly rare in British universities, which usually have much larger teaching groups.
 The facilities, both academic and social, are outstanding.
 In Cambridge for example, there are dozens of sports fields, about 150 libraries and almost as many clubs and societies.
 They also claim to be among the cheapest universities at which to study as they subsidise their accommodation and food heavily.
 There are also many grants for all sorts of things from books to travel.
 Many undergraduates are in college accommodation for all three years.
 This can represent a considerable saving, as students are not subject to the profit-led accommodation market.
 The collegiate system itself is another major attraction of these universities.
 Only Durham operates a similar system of colleges where students can live and socialise with a small group of students who come from a variety of subject areas and specialisms.
 Students become fiercely defensive of their college which becomes a home from home.

-You will find in S6 in the SFC two folder boxes full of current information about Oxford and Cambridge.
+You will find in the sixth form common room two folder boxes full of current information about Oxford and Cambridge.
 You will also find a catalogue of interview statements provided by students from previous years who went through the process.
 This will allow you to look at the types of interview students faced and the questions they had to answer in your chosen subject.
-If you have any questions at all about applying to Oxford or Cambridge, Please see Mr Martin.
+If you have any questions at all about applying to Oxford or Cambridge, please see your head of year.